aquarapid/vitess_examples/pools/pool_sizing.md

 ```

 Note that most servers will not use this many connections, since most
-workloads do not excercise all the pools.
+workloads do not exercise all the pools.